How do you prioritize data center cooling?

 These are common questions we hear from our customers in tech.
-When it comes to data center operations, cooling is one of the most important considerations.
-If servers get too hot, expensive hardware damage can lead to data loss, and that’s just the tip of the iceburg.
-That's why data center operators are always looking for ways to keep their data centers cool and improve airflow.
+Regarding data center operations, cooling is one of the most important considerations.
+If servers get too hot, expensive hardware damage can lead to data loss, and that’s just the tip of the iceberg.
+That's why data center operators always look for ways to keep their data centers cool and improve airflow.

 We're here to cover:

 What do you think of when you " hear “modern data center cooling technology.” - the words “expensive” or “budget" may quickly come to mind.
 While cooling does take up a significant amount of your expense related to the power consumption of cooling technologies, it is important to look at the value of effective cooling from a long-term cost savings and cost avoidance perspective, including significant improvement in data center PUE (power usage effectiveness).
 In addition to helping to improve your data center's PUE, data center cooling protects your hardware investments and keeps your operations running.